 The immunity also applies to volunteer organizations that have made their facilities available to support the State’s response and activities under the COVID-19 emergency declaration.

 Immunity is not afforded in cases of gross negligence, reckless misconduct, or intentional infliction of harm.
 Importantly, the General Assembly specified that acts, omissions, or decisions resulting from a resource or staffing shortage shall not be considered gross negligence, reckless misconduct, or intentional infliction of harm.
 The gross negligence standard is a higher bar than the standard of care generally applicable in medical malpractice actions and claims based on an error or mistake will not satisfy the heightened standard.

-The protection offered by this Act should encourage providers to focus on patient care and alleviate some liability concerns of health care providers practicing in the extraordinary conditions imposed by the COVID-19 pandemic.
+The protection offered by this Act should encourage providers to focus on patient care and alleviate some liability concerns of health care providers practicing in the extraordinary conditions imposed by COVID-19.